-Jewish Literacy: Unfortunately many Jews today are not in touch with our brilliant legacy, and this is exacerbated by our lack of Jewish literacy regarding what our People has truly stood for over the years.
+JewishUnfortunately many Jews today are not in touch with our brilliant legacy, and this isLiteracy:exacerbated by our lack of Jewish literacy regarding what our People has truly stood for over the years.
 This undercuts our Jewish pride and identity.